mnieber/skandha/README.md

 ## Explanation

 The Skandha library will be explained using some examples that progressively introduce various concepts and functions.
-The example shows how to add reusable selection and highlight behaviour to a container with Todo items.
+The example shows how to add reusable selection, highlight and filtering behaviour to a container with Todo items.

 ### Container and Facets

 A container is a set of related data, e.g. a Todo list and its Todos.
 A facet is a member of a container that represents a single aspect of this container, e.g. `Selection`.
-In the example below we see a `TodosCtr` with three facets: `Selection`, `Highlight` and `Inputs`.
-We are aiming for a design where:
+In the example below we see a `TodosCtr` with five facets: `Selection`, `Highlight`, `Filtering`, `Inputs` and `Outputs`.
+As we shall see, `Selection`, `Highlight` and `Filtering` are generic (not tied to the concept of a Todo) and therefore reusable.

-- `Selection` and `Highlight` implement behaviours in a way that is reusable between containers
-- facets can be made to interact.
-For example, we want to enforce the rule that selected items are also highlighted.
+The `Inputs` facet contains the data that is selected, highlighted and filtered, whereas the `Outputs` facet contains some of the results that are produced by the container (e.g. the filtered list of todos).
+It's not strictly necessary to use `Inputs` and `Outputs` as you could connect `Selection`, `Highlight`, and `Filtering` to datasources that are outside of the container, but it's easier to reason about the container if they exist.

 Our initial code is: